PREPARING FOR WILDFIRES

 + Prizes

-The classroom or youth group of each winner will receive a special Smokey Bear and local Texas A&M Forest Service wildland firefighters visit, Smokey Bear items and a Teacher Toolbox kit.
+The classroom or youth group of each winner will receive Smokey Bear education materials, a Teacher Toolbox Kit, a special visit from Smokey and Texas A&M Forest Service personnel and, of course, copies of the calendar!

 + Important Forms